Dexter2038/KickTheDollWebBot/README.md

-# Telegram Web App
+# Kick The Doll telegram webapp

-##### The project utilizing features of gambling games but also offers the main game
+##### The project utilizing features of mini games but also offers the main game

 ## Consists of